rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 Some of the special characters, such as &copy; aren't normally superscript, while others such as &trade;, are.

-Here is how all of the above looks in your markdown code:
+Here is how all the above looks in your markdown code:

 ```
 * represent ordinal numbers, such as 1<sup>st</sup>, 2<sup>nd</sup>, 3<sup>rd</sup>